Stephanie S. Sullivan: Career

 Sullivan began her career with service in The Peace Corps, working in the Democratic Republic of Congo (then Zaire) from 1980 to 1983, teaching English in Mbanza Mboma.
 It was in the Peace Corps that she met her husband, John Sullivan, who was serving as a volunteer in Zaire.

 When she embarked on a career as a U.S. diplomat, Sullivan returned to Africa, serving as a consular and political officer in Cameroon from 1986 to 1988.
 In 1988 she began the first of several tours with the Executive Secretariat Operations Center.
 Other assignments included serving as Chief of Operations for the Africa Region of Peace Corps from 1994 to 96, as well as a role as Political Chief at the U.S. Embassy in Ghana.
 Just before accepting the role as Ambassador, she served two years as Chief of Staff to the Deputy Secretary of State for Management and Resources.

 Ambassador to Ghana

-Sullivan was nominated to be the next ambassador to Ghana by President Donald Trump on July 9, 2018 and confirmed by the U.S. Senate on September 6, 2018.
+Sullivan was nominated to be the next ambassador to Ghana by President Donald Trump on July 9, 2018, and confirmed by the U.S. Senate on September 6, 2018.
 She presented her credentials to President Nana Addo Dankwa Akufo-Addo on January 23, 2019.

 Representative to the African Union

 On June 15, 2022, President Joe Biden nominated Sullivan to be the next US Representative to the African Union.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on November 29, 2022.
-Her nomination is pending before the committee.
+The committee favorably reported her nomination on December 7, 2022.
+Her nomination was not further acted upon for the rest of the year and was returned to Biden on January 3, 2023.
+President Biden renominated her the same day and her nomination was favorably reported out of committee on March 8, 2023, but it was once again returned to Biden on January 3, 2024.
+President Biden renominated her on January 11, 2024.
+Her nomination was favorably reported out of committee a third time on April 17, 2024, and was confirmed by the full Senate on June 20, 2024, by a 45–26 vote.
+She sworn on July 12, 2024.
+She arrived in Addis Ababa on August 8, 2024.
+She presented her credentials Chairperson of the African Union Commission Moussa Faki on August 29, 2024.